openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

 This is the equivalent of creating a policy on the network that permits every project to perform the action ``access_as_shared`` on that network.
-Neutron treats them as the same thing, so the policy entry for that network should be visible using the :command:`rbac-list` command:
+Neutron treats them as the same thing, so the policy entry for that network should be visible using the :command:`neutron rbac-list` command:

 .. code-block:: console